 There are plenty of places to eat and drink in the village of Hohenschwangau.

 There is parking on-site.
-You have to pay a nominal fee to the park, and you should expect heavy traffic.
+You must pay a nominal fee to the park, and you should expect heavy traffic.

 Photography and video inside are strictly prohibited.

-If you are in Southern Germany and have your heart set on seeing the inside, Neuschwanstein Castle goes up the hill and takes the tour.
-After all, you’ve made your way to Bavaria, so you’ve nothing other than your imagination to lose.
+If you are in Southern Germany and have your heart set on seeing the inside of Neuschwanstein Castle, go up the hill and take the tour.
+After all, you’ve made your way to Bavaria, so you’ve nothing but your imagination to lose.

-If you can live without going inside Neuschwanstein Castle, save yourself some time and money and focus on getting a dramatic shot of the exterior, which is worth the visit alone.
+If you can live without going inside Neuschwanstein Castle, save time and money and focus on getting a dramatic shot of the exterior, which is worth the visit alone.

-Don’t skip Hohenschwangau Castle.
-It’s nowhere near as significant, and it’s certainly not as stunning from the outside.
-But it is far more interesting, has better views and is not decorated to blind you.
+Lastly, and most importantly, don’t skip Hohenschwangau Castle.
+It’s nowhere near as significant and undoubtedly not stunning from the outside.
+But it is far more interesting and has better.

 Lastly, a fairytale-like town called Fussen is only a six-minute drive away or two miles away.
 You will enter into a circle maze of cobbled streets that hold an endless array of things to do behind this town’s castle walls.

 Looking for more posts on Castles and Mansions?
 Start here: